 ICHI: Yes, I think so.

 MARK: Is there anything else that you would like to share?
 Because one of the things we’re talking about this season is how artists and creatives changed direction because of the pandemic.

 Is there anything you would like to share about changing your direction in the pandemic?

 ICHI: As I said, challenging is very important.
 Life is short.
-I feel like I’ve been start to think more about how to spend my limited time.
-I wanted do more big projects, but if each one takes a few years, I can’t do a lot.
+I feel like I’ve been starting to think more about how to spend my limited time.
+I wanted do more big projects, but if each one takes a few years, I can’t do a lot!
 I have to think more carefully.

 MARK: That’s a really good point.
 I was 50 years old last year and I started to think like this, I don’t have so much time…

 MARK: Right, exactly.
 How long have I got to do these things?
 I can appreciate that.
 And I think it’s a really good point that COVID really did make us think about, well, what are we doing with our time?
 How much have we got left?
 And what do you want to create?
 It’s wonderful that you came out with three new big projects.
 You’ve got the book, you’ve got the house, which will be a gallery, you’ve got the NFT direction.